StanleyWan/EV-Charging-Initial/README.md

 | **Macro Avg**  | 0.85      | 0.79   | 0.81     | 160     |
 | **Weighted Avg** | 0.85    | 0.85   | 0.85     | 160     |

-**Quick Summary → Accuracy: 0.850 | Macro-F1: 0.812**
+**Summary → Accuracy: 0.850 | Macro-F1: 0.812**

-The result show:
-- Accuracy is solid.
-- Macro-F1 shows some imbalance (Casual users are weaker).
+- Model is strong for Long-Distance (96%) and Commuter (82%)
+- Casual Drivers are harder to classify (64%), often misclassified as Commuters.

 ## 4. Evaluation